aashishkarn002/CellPaySDK/README.md

 ## License

-MyFramework is available under the MIT license.
+CellPayButton is available under the MIT license.
 See the LICENSE file for more info.